charlesjameshenderson/mlflow_r_tutorial/mlflow_R.md

 ## Predict Troubleshooting

 Some models, for instance basic stats::lm() linear models will often run an error with the mflow_predict command.
-In those instances using the mlflow_load_model like a function call my work.
+In those situations try the mlflow_load_model like a function call.

 For example if the crate trained model looks like this:

         prediction <- carrier::crate(~ stats::predict.lm(!!trained_model, .x), !!trained_model)
         mlflow_log_model(prediction, artifact_path="Linear Model")

-The prediction may need to be folled like this:
+The prediction may need to be ran like this:

         best_model <- mlflow_load_model("models:/R_Tutorial/staging")
         output <- as.data.frame(best_model(.x = dataset))
-        base::names(output)[1] <- "predictions
+        base::names(output)[1] <- "predictions"